-One problem I’ve noticed though with even the longer length of the 5/5s is how poorly many (including Apple) have made their designs for one handed use.
+One problem I’ve noticed with even the slightly longer length of the 5/5s is how poorly many (including Apple) have made their designs for one handed use.
 I know some just think one handed use is bad because they imagine people using it while driving a car.
 However I frequently am doing things at work where one handed use would be great.
 (Holding a product, hand covered in grease, etc.) The work around once the 5 was introduced was the dreaded “hand shimmy” or the “stretch that thumb as far as you can.”
-I’ve had cramps from doing this and it’s very hard to hit buttons merely by position in this way.
-Often with the 4/4s I could use say the music app without even looking at the phone.
+I’ve had cramps from doing this and it’s very hard to hit buttons by position in this way.
+(That way you don’t even need look at the phone) Often with the 4/4s I could use the music app without even looking at the phone.
 No more.

 One of the things many people were excited about with iOS was 3rd party keyboards.
 While I think this will lead to more innovation the fact is the iOS8 keyboard is pretty fantastic on its own.
 Far better than any of the the 3rd party keyboards I’ve played with on Android.

 I have to confess that one of the few reasons I still jailbreak is for SwipeSelection, a nice little addition that gives you cursor control via swiping.
 At WWDC I was really excited that this feature could be part of an unjailbroke system.
 There’s a bit of sad news though.
 I Love Swift had a good post on writing a keyboard that had a nice summary of the limits of third party keyboards.